 It’s sunny!
 It’s hot!
 It’s time to go to the beach!
 I myself am a big personal fan of all the Northern Michigan beaches – they’ve got the sand and beauty without the salt and jellyfish.
 Not to mention that every view looking out over the bay or onto the islands is picturesque on sunny and cloudy days alike.
-And while all beaches are family-friendly, there’s a few that seem as though they were made solely for entertaining the kids and relaxing their parents.
+And while all beaches are family-friendly, there are a few that seem as though they were made solely for entertaining the kids and relaxing their parents.
 For a family beach day, which I highly recommend you indulge in, here are the top choices for beaches in Traverse City.

 Bryant Park.
 With a picnic area, playground, charcoal grills, restrooms, and lifeguards from mid-June to August, Bryant Park Beach easily makes the list of great places to go with kids in tow.
 It also has a beautiful view of West Grand Traverse Bay in case you get tired of watching children chase each other (which you probably won’t anyway).
 And I’m not the only one who think so – TripAdvisor reviewers call it “a great shady park here for the kiddos” and “a lovely gem for Traverse City.”
 One reviewer, Emily L, was especially enthusiastic, saying that “if you have kids this is the PERFECT beach area,” as it is “easy to keep sight of the kiddos and keep them entertained.”
 Hard to pass up on that!